StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### StackState template deployment

 The default StackState CloudFormation template can be used to deploy all necessary resources.
 It can be deployed to multiple AWS accounts and regions at once by deploying it in a CloudFormation StackSet.
-It is recommended to use this template as it provides an easy upgrade path for future versions and reduces the maintenance burden compared to creating a custom template.
+It's recommended to use this template as it provides an easy upgrade path for future versions and reduces the maintenance burden compared to creating a custom template.

 * [Download the default StackState CloudFormation template \(stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com\)](https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.3.cfn.yaml)